The Valley Railway Adventure

 The Valley Railway Adventure (formerly the Evesham Vale Light Railway) is a gauge railway that operates in Evesham Country Park in Worcestershire, England.

 Route

 The railway operates over a total distance of just over 1 mile, from Twyford Station to Evesham Vale Station.
 Twyford Station is the only terminus on the line, with Evesham Vale Station situated on a balloon loop.

 History

 The railway was originally built and owned by Jim and Helen Shackell, with public services commencing on 1 August 2002.
 The railway passed into the ownership of Adrian & Sandra Corke in 2012, without interruption to services.
 In 2024, the railway was sold to David & Katherine Nelson-Brown who also own the Perrygrove Railway.
 The railway was renamed to The Valley Railway Adventure.
+In February/March 2026, significant trackwork took place at Twyford station, with the yard layout and station run-around loop changing.
+A headshunt was added to the yard, allowing shunting to occur within the yard without the main line being entered.